grnet/snf-image/docs/architecture.rst

 snf-image-helper
 ^^^^^^^^^^^^^^^^

-This part runs inside the helper VM during bootup and undertakes customization of the target disk.
+This part runs inside the helper VM during boot-up and undertakes customization of the target disk.
 It does so, by running a number of :ref:`configuration tasks <image-configuration-tasks>`.
 The exact tasks that should run, are specified by rules found in the virtual floppy, placed there by *snf-image*,